 Cost: Free!

 Learn how our science alumnae have succeeded in their fields.
-Please join us if you’re interested in hearing from successful women scientists, but especially if you are considering going into a career related to science.
-A reception for our panelists takes place during our previous event, the Center for Student Research Open House.
+Please join us if you are interested in hearing from successful women scientists, but especially if you are considering going into a career related to science.
+A reception for our panelists will be held immediately following the panel in Hampson Commons.

 Audience: This event is open to the public.